-The Remove duplicate rows step removes rows with a duplicate value in any column you choose.
+The Remove duplicates step removes rows with a duplicate value in any column you choose.

 Our input data has 50 rows with these 3 columns: "Webinar ID", "Registrant name", and "Registration time".

-When you connect data into the Remove duplicate rows step, you'll see a notification at the top of the step configuration that says, Per unique value in these columns: select from menu.
+When you connect data into the Remove duplicates step, you'll see a notification at the top of the step configuration that says, Per unique value in these columns: select from menu.

 First, select which column to look for duplicates.
 Clicking into the select from menu dropdown will expand a columns list to choose from.

 You can also adjust the number of duplicates you'd like this step to keep.
 By default, this step will only keep 1 row per unique value, though can be changed to whichever number you'd like.